GustavoPeredo/Font-Downloader/README.md

 ## Translations!

 They are here and need your help!
-I translated the app for languages that I've had some contact with in the past (German, French, Spanish and English), but they aren't my mother languages, so if you find any spelling/grammar mistake or want to add your language, don't be afraid to open an issue or contribute to the translations here: [https://poeditor.com/join/project?hash=hfnXv8Iw4o](https://poeditor.com/join/project?hash=hfnXv8Iw4o)
+Don't be afraid to open an issue or contribute to the translations here: [https://poeditor.com/join/project?hash=hfnXv8Iw4o](https://poeditor.com/join/project?hash=hfnXv8Iw4o)

 ## To-Dos